 So you've finally hit your goal weight!
 Or perhaps you've been cutting calories for more than a few months and need a temporary diet break.
 But where exactly do you go from here?
 How can you start to add in more of your favorite foods and loosen up restrictions without destroying your progress?

-It is understandable that after all of your hard work, that you're worried about weight regain.
-Day to day weight fluctuations and changes in weight throughout your life are entirely normal.
+It's understandable that after all of your hard work, you're worried about weight regain.
+Day-to-day weight fluctuations and changes in weight throughout your life are entirely normal.
 Also, gaining a few pounds over time is nothing to worry about.
-Its when all of the weight creeps back, or all of it and then some.
+It's when all of the weight creeps back, or all of it and then some.

 What Causes Weight Gain?

-Many people fear that restricting calories at low levels for weight loss will damage their metabolism, and once they start eating regularly again, they will immediately gain weight back.
+Many people fear that restricting calories at low levels for weight loss will damage their metabolism, and once they start eating regularly again, they will immediately gain the weight back.
 But the number one cause behind weight gain is not a destroyed metabolism, it's poor calorie control and not having a handle on what a proper maintenance diet should look like (1).
-Hitting your goal weight is not a license to go back to your old eating habits, doing this will only cause you to go back to your old weight.
+Hitting your goal weight is not a license to go back to your old eating habits.
+Doing so this will only cause you to go back to your old weight.

 Diets are not a quick fix, you really do need to consider sustainable lifestyle changes that you can keep up with.

-You will have to eat fewer calories than you did before you lost weight, but you don't have to go hungry or continue to cut calories too low levels.
-The trick is to figure out how many calories you need a day to maintain your new weight and stay consistent with that amount.
+You will have to eat fewer calories than you did before you lost weight, but you don't have to go hungry or continue to cut calories to low levels.
+The trick is to figure out how many calories you need each day to maintain your new weight and stay consistent with that amount.

 How Many Calories to Maintain Weight?

-You can figure out how many calories you need a day to maintain your weight the same way you figured out how many calories you needed to lose weight in the first place - just without the deficit offset.
+You can figure out how many calories you need each day to maintain your weight the same way you figured out how many calories you needed to lose the weight in the first place— just without the deficit offset.